This post may contain affiliate links. See our disclosure policy.

 - Flour – All purpose flour is the best flour and easiest to have in your pantry.

 - Vegetable oil – This is for frying the donuts.
 You will need a lot of oil to help fry the donuts.

 Suggestions for the Best Homemade Donuts

 - Don’t rush the yeast process.
+Using instant yeast will be quick.
 For light and airy donuts you want to let your yeast dissolve for at least five minutes in warm water.
 I even add a teaspoon of sugar sometimes to add to the overall sweetness.
 Yeast thrives on sugar and warm water.